hancse/CSELIB/README.md

 In the folders with these names you can find links to the software repositories applied and developed in the HAN-CSE group.
 Some links point to <i>public</i> repositories, forked from other sources.
 These repositories can be used under the conditions of the original authors.

 Other links point to <i>public</i> repositories developed and maintained at HAN University.
-These repositories can be used under the conditions of the included licence files.
+These repositories can be used under the conditions of the included license files.

 Some links point to <i>private</i> repositories from projects where the HAN-CSE group is or has been involved as a research partner.
 For access to these repositories, ask permission via the e-mail contact below.
 SolTrack has been developed by <a href="http://han.vandersluys.nl/en/">Marc van der Sluys</a>,